honkamj/locor-experiments/README.md

 This repostory contains the code for reproducing the results in the paper introducing the Locor registration method (see the [Publication](#publication) section).
 The repository for the registration method itself can be found at [https://github.com/honkamj/locor](https://github.com/honkamj/locor "https://github.com/honkamj/locor").

+Note: This branch contains the experimental setup used in the MICCAI 2025 conference publication.
+An improved setup is documented by the main branch.
+The following bugs/shortcomings are present in this branch:
+- Due to a bug, standard deviation for the Gaussian function defining the local window size is inadvertly fixed to 1.0 for our method (and Locor polynom.) during the hyperparameter optimization.
+- Evaluation masks for Head MRI-CT registration tasks are accidentally eroded, instead of dilated, versions of the body mask.
+- Inferior hyperparameter optimizer is used.
+- Less hyperparameters are included in the optimization.
+However, the main conclusions of the conference paper hold despite of these shortcomings.

 ## Environment setup

 First install conda (https://docs.conda.io/en/latest/).
 To setup the enviroment navigate to directory ''devenv'' and execute ''setup.py'' with Python 3: